-Open the PDF file EscapeTheExperiment_Game.pdf and print the escape game on standard paper single sided.
+Open the PDF file - EscapeTheExperiment_Game.pdf and print the escape game on standard paper single sided.
 You don't need to use fancy paper or professional printing.
 Using a thicker paper and colour printing looks nice, but it's not necessary.
-You will need to print one copy of the game for each player.